19th Century Shop Display Polychrome Man of the Sea

 19th Century Polychrome Man of the Sea.

-We were told he probably held a lance rather than a harpoon, but we have also seen similar figures holding rope.
+We were told he probably held a lance rather than a harpoon, but we have also seen sailor figures holding rope.

 Unless you can find us a time machine then we cannot find absolute provenance, but in all his polychrome glory he would have been painted beautifully, and when first found by the previous owner he wore a blue and white striped top which disintegrated over time.